VirdiRajvir/fraudDetection_Datathon/README.md

 # Fraud Detection
 ---

-Use this file to keep track of things done and things to do.
+## How to work with the model:
+### For the Random Forest Model:
+1. Download your test dataset and place it in /csv files
+2. Call this folder in the data_test variable
+3. Remove the isFraud, Merchant and amt features (if applicable)
+4. Run the code
+5. Obtain the accuracy, precision, recall, f1-scores and AUC-ROC.

+- If you have just a single test case you want to obtain the prediction for, use the randomForest_singleTest.py file

 ## Pre-Processing

 ### Fields in the dataset

-- Age
+- Date of Birth

-- Annual income
+- Amount

 - Gender

-- Amount transferred
+- Transaction Time

 - Category of purchase

+- Merchant name

-- Type of transfer
+- City and State of transaction

+- City population
-### Fields removed (Explain why):
+### Fields removed (Low significance to model):

 - Credit card number